 Not only does grand theft require proof of intent to steal, but the fair market value of the property allegedly stolen must meet the minimum statutory criteria.
 In Florida, that amount is $300.
 Having a qualified and aggressive Miami grand theft attorney to examine the evidence against you can help as you seek to build a solid defense.

-Our South Florida grand theft attorney at The Law Offices of Eric M. Matheny, P.A. is available 24 hours a day to help you begin this legal process if you have found yourself accused of grand theft in Miami.
+Our Miami-Dade County grand theft attorney at The Law Offices of Eric M. Matheny, P.A. is available 24 hours a day to help you begin this legal process if you have found yourself accused of grand theft in Miami.

 Different degrees of grand theft are based on the value of the property that was taken.